maschmann/sf-project-skeleton/README.md

 # installation
 Just do the normal composer install.
-Afterwards start the install-node script from project root, which will install a current stable version of node plus gulp and gulp modules, locally.
-Start builiding with ./gulp from project root.
+Afterwards start the bin/install-node script from project root, which will install a current stable version of node plus gulp and gulp modules, locally.
+Start builiding with app/gulp from project root.

 #License
 sf-project-skeleton is licensed under the MIT license.
 See the [LICENSE](app/Resources/meta/LICENSE) for the full license text.